 People of faith face discrimination in most of the world.

-Governments, hostile religious groups and terrorists destroy places of worship, harrass and intimidate people of minority faiths and inflict lethal violence on individuals simply for following their faith.
+Governments, hostile religious groups and terrorists destroy places of worship, harrass and intimidate people of minority religions and inflict lethal violence on individuals simply for following their faith.

 The U.S. Government has established several offices (see below) to focus on and advance international religious freedom: the Office of International Religious Freedom at the U.S. Department of State, and the independent, nonpartisan U.S. Commission on International Religious Freedom.
-Freedom2Care meets regularly with officials from these offices.
+Freedom2Care meets regularly with international religious freedom officials.